There are several blackjack tricks that all beginners should know. You can learn more about our best tips by clicking right here.

 It’s a losing proposition no matter what.
 An insurance wager is a side bet, offered only when the dealer’s upcard is an ace.
 You’re betting that the dealer’s downcard is a ten, jack, king, or queen, thus making a blackjack.

-The payout is 2-1, but the odds of winning are lousy, so decline it if offered.
+The payout is 2-1, but the odds of winning an insurance bet are lousy, so decline it if offered.

 5. Use a Cheat Sheet